rajusharmadata/cpp/DSA/Linked list/Alogrithms.md

     cout << "15 not found\n";
 }
 4. Traversal
-Displays all the elements in the list.
+Display all the elements in the list.

 cpp
 Copy code